Meeting Point: Florence Santa Maria Novella Rail Station 4.00 pm.

 architectural treasures - the Piazza del Duomo and its Romanesque cathedral; the 13th century Praetorian Palace and the Etruscan Museum.
 The town is not many cafes, gelaterias and shops.
 (The movie Under the Tuscan Sun was filmed here).
 Day Four: We start early to head to Casentino National Park,

 Mounte Penne to reach the remote sanctuary of La Verna where

 St. Francis spent much of his life.
-This old monastery is decorated with unique masterpieces by the great artist Della Robbia.
+The old churches are decorated with unique masterpieces by the great artist Della Robbia.
 In the afternoon we enjoy another peaceful walk down to the town of Chiusi della Verna.
 Easy walk 5 km

 Today we visit Assisi a UNESCO World Heritage site and home of St the Hermitage of St Francis there is a tree which is said to have shaded St